erolemre1/example-project/README.md

 1. **In-Memory Volatility:** Since the backend uses an in-memory array, all saved templates will be lost when the npm run server process is restarted.
 This was deemed acceptable based on the "no external DB required" constraint.
 2. **Canvas Boundaries:** I assumed that elements dragged partially outside the boundaries should be clipped (overflow: hidden) rather than expanding the canvas.
 3. **No Authentication:** I assumed this is a purely internal tool or a localized demo, so no user authentication or session management was implemented.
-4. **CORS:** I enabled CORS fully on the backend to allow the Vite dev server to communicate with the Express API without proxy configuration complexities.

 ## What I Would Improve With More Time